Latakia: Healthcare

-The Syrian government operates three major public hospitals in Latakia, Al-Assad Hospital, the National Hospital and the Tishreen University Hospital, with other private hospitals working for private gain.
+The Syrian government operates three major public hospitals in Latakia, Al-Assad Hospital, the National Hospital and the Latakia University Hospital, with other private hospitals working for private gain.
 One of the famous hospitals is Bahrou Hospital.

 Transportation

 Roads link Latakia to Aleppo, Beirut, Homs, and Tripoli.
 The main commercial coastal road of the city is Jamal Abdel Nasser Street, named after former Egyptian president Gamal Abdel Nasser.
 Lined with hotels, restaurants and the city museum, the street begins in central Latakia along the Mediterranean coast and ends at Hitteen Square.
 From the square, it branches southwest into al-Maghreb al-Arabi Street, south into 8 Azar Street, which continues south to form Baghdad Avenue—the main north–south road—branching into Beirut Street and Nadim Hassan Street along the southern coastline.
 From the southern portion of Jamal Abdel Nasser Street branch off al-Yarmouk Street and al-Quds Street, the latter which ends at al-Yaman Square in western Latakia, it continues west into Abdel Qader al-Husseini Street.
 North from al-Yaman Square Souria Avenue and south of the square is al-Ourouba Street.
 Souria Avenue ends in al-Jumhouriah Square, then continues north as al-Jumhouriah Street.

 Much of the city is accessible by taxi and other forms of public transportation.
 Buses transport people to various Syrian, Lebanese, and Turkish cities, including Aleppo, Damascus, Deir ez-Zor, Palmyra, Tripoli, Beirut, Safita, Homs, Hama, Antakya, and Tartous.
 The "luxury" Garagat Pullman Bus Station is located on Abdel Qader al-Husseini Street, and at least a dozen private companies are based at the station.
 On the same street is the older Hob-Hob Bus Station that operates a "depart when full" basis to Damascus and Aleppo.
 Local microbuses run between al-Yaman Square and the city center, as well as between the station on al-Jalaa Street and the city center.
 There is also a microbus station with buses departing to Qalaat Salah ed-Din, Qardaha, Kassab, and Jableh.

 Latakia's railway station is located on al-Yaman Square.
 Chemins de Fer Syriens operated services, including two daily runs to Aleppo and one weekly run to Damascus via Tartous.
 In 2005, approximately 512,167 passengers departed from Latakia's railway station.

-The Bassel Al-Assad International Airport is located 25 km south of Latakia and serves as a national and regional airport with regular flights to Sharjah, Jeddah, Riyadh and Cairo.
+Latakia International Airport is located 25 km south of Latakia and serves as a national and regional airport with regular flights to Sharjah, Jeddah, Riyadh and Cairo.
 The Port of Latakia is also a link in six organized cruises between Alexandria, İzmir and Beirut.
 In addition, there are irregular ferry services to Cyprus.
 In 2005, approximately 27,939 passengers used the port.